Rochester Red Wings Game Notes

 Radio: Fox Sports 1280/iHeartRadio TV: MiLB.tv

-WAKE AND RAKE: The Wings are scheduled for an 11:05 a.m. first pitch Wednesday morning...this would be the first Wednesday home game played of the season after both previously scheduled Wednesday games were postponed due to unplayable field conditions (4/13) and inclement weather (4/27)...the 11:05 a.m. start is the first of three scheduled throughout the year (5/19, 7/28).

-WE HOMER, WE WIN: The Wings move to 12-2 when they homer after Nick Bank's 2-out solo shot help propel Rochester past Scranton last night...the last time Banks hit a home run in back-to-back games was in 2021 with Double-A Harrisburg when he went deep in three straight games from 7/10-7/13...should Banks hit a homer in today's contest, he'd be the first Wing to homer in three straight so since teammate Luis Garcia did it last year against Worcester, spanning from July 23-25...
+MONEY IN THE BANK: Nick Banks has started the month of May with a bang, going 6-for-13, with two homers, two RBI, and five runs scored through four games...the lefty has hit safely in 19 of the 20 games he has played so far, with his only hitless game coming on April 24, against Lehigh Valley...Banks' 13-game hit streak to start the season (18-for-47, 4/5-4/22), ranks as the second-longest hit streak in the International League, tied with Toledo infielder Kody Clemens, and behind Memphis infielder Nolan Gorman...he is ranked fifth in the International League in batting average, hitting .355 (27-for-76)...his 27 hits this season, rank third on the Red Wings squad, just nine less than clubhouse leader Luis Garcia, despite playing in four fewer games

+NO HOMER, NO WIN: The Wings now move to 2-10 when they don't homer, with the club dropping last night's game to Scranton with no longballs...Rochester did have two extra base hits, with two doubles coming from the birthday boy, Joey Meneses...Rochester will look to bounce back at home, with 17 of their 28 homers coming at Frontier Field.

-MAY FLOWERS: The Wings' kicked off their second month of the season with two consecutive wins, the last coming over Scranton/WB Tuesday, after finishing up the month of April with a 12-11 record...this is the first time the Wings' have gone into May with a winning record since 2017...the last time Rochester began the season with back-to-back months over .500 was in 2014, where they notched a 13-11, and 17-13 record respectively over the spring months an occurrence that has only happened three times since the opening of Frontier Field ('97, '06, '14).
+MAY FLOWERS: The Wings' kicked off their second month of the season with three consecutive wins, the last coming over Scranton Wilkes-Barre Thursday, after finishing up the month of April with a 12-11 record...this is the first time the Wings' have gone into May with a winning record since 2017...the last time Rochester began the season with back-to-back months over .500 was in 2014, where they notched a 13-11, and 17-13 record respectively over the spring months, an occurrence that has only happened three times since the opening of Frontier Field ('97, '06, '14)

-PUTTING THE BALL IN PLAY: The Wings have been one of the hottest teams in Triple-A at the plate through the first month of the season, ranking fourth in team batting average (.267), fifth in hits (222), 10th in slugging percentage (.438), and are tied for 14th in runs scored (128)...additionally, Rochester ranks ninth in strikeouts (210), with only eight teams striking out less at the plate through the first four series of the season.

-NEW MONTH, NEW ME: Wings' starters ranked last in the International League through the first month of the season, having the highest earned run average of any club (6.98)... the starting staff has began to turn things around with Cade Cavalli, Jackson Tetreault, Sterling Sharp and Jefry Rodriguez combining to allow just six earned runs over the 21 innings pitched, good for a 2.57 ERA through the last four starts since 4/29, with 16 strikeouts and just four walks.

 • Discuss this story on the International League message board...